 - more opportunities for trade-related development assistance for Pacific Island countries

-Commitments will vary from country to country reflecting their unique stages of development, current levels of liberalisation and respective aspirations.
-The timeframes for tariff elimination will be longer than in previous FTA and a small number of tariffs will be excluded.
+Commitments vary from country to country reflecting their unique stages of development, current levels of liberalisation and respective aspirations.
+The timeframes for tariff elimination are longer than in previous FTA and a small number of tariffs are excluded.
 In selecting the excluded products, the Forum Island Countries indicated that they took into consideration products that generate significant revenue, the need to protect their infant industries from competition and the need to safeguard the health of their citizens.

 As a WTO member all FTAs that New Zealand concludes must provide for tariff elimination on “substantially all trade”.
 The extended timeframe will give Pacific countries the ability to meet this standard but with sufficient time to adapt to the gradual elimination of tariffs and avoid detrimental effects on international trade and prices of goods in their countries.
 Some countries are expected to make bold moves under PACER Plus to liberalise and transform their economies over 15 to 25 years.

 New Zealand businesses will benefit from increased certainty about tariff rates and reduction and elimination of tariffs on a range of products over the medium term.
-We are also seeking outcomes that will protect New Zealand’s competitiveness against exporters from outside of the Pacific region.
+We have also sought outcomes that will protect New Zealand’s competitiveness against exporters from outside of the Pacific region.

 Services and Investment

 New Zealand’s approach on Trade in Services, Investment, and the Movement of Natural Persons is to ensure high standard provisions in the agreement that support the Pacific Islands countries’ objective of attracting inwards investment, and an expansion of services trade within the region.

 Services exports comprise a significant proportion of total exports for Pacific Islands countries.
 For this reason, a principal objective for Pacific Islands countries is to expand in services trade and attract inwards investment, particularly through increased commercial presence of service suppliers in their countries.